-A hearing occasioned by an adverse MEC recommendation pursuant to Article I, Section 1.2(1) shall be conducted by a Hearing Committee appointed by the Chief Executive Officer, after consultation with the Chief of Staff, and composed of three (3) members of the Medical Staff.
+A hearing occasioned by an adverse MEC recommendation pursuant to Article I, Section 1.2(1) shall be conducted by a Hearing Committee appointed by the Chief of Staff and composed of three (3) members of the Medical Staff.
 None of the Hearing Committee members shall be partners, associates, relatives or in direct economic competition with the affected individual.
-Should the Chief of Staff find it impossible to appoint a committee meeting the above requirements or otherwise find good cause to utilize practitioners outside the staff, he/she may, upon approval by the CEO, appoint an independent panel of three (3) practitioners meeting all requirements of this section with the exception of Medical Staff membership.
+Should the Chief of Staff find it impossible to appoint a committee meeting the above requirements or otherwise good cause to utilize practitioners outside the staff, he/she may, upon approval by the CAO, appoint an independent panel of three (3) practitioners meeting all requirements of this section with the exception of Medical Staff membership.

 The affected individual shall have ten (10) days after notice of the appointment of the Hearing Committee members to object and identify in writing, any conflict of interest with any Hearing Committee members which the affected individual believes should disqualify the Hearing Committee member(s) from service.
 The failure of the affected individual to object and identify any conflict of interest as stated above shall constitute a waiver of any such right.
-Within seven (7) days of the receipt of the objections, the Chief Executive Officer shall determine whether such grounds asserted by the affected individual are sufficient for disqualification.
-The Chief of Staff shall be given a reasonable opportunity to comment.
+Within seven (7) days of the receipt of the objections, the Chief of Staff shall determine whether such grounds asserted by the affected individual are sufficient for disqualification.
 If a determination is made that a disqualification is appropriate, a replacement shall be appointed within seven (7) days of the determination.
-The Chief Executive Officer shall advise the affected individual accordingly.
+The Chief of Staff shall advise the affected individual accordingly.
 One (1) of the members so appointed shall be designated as Chairperson.